 \section{Conclusion and Outlook}

-In this work, we introduce JuliaQCD, a new and flexible lattice QCD code set developed in the Julia programming language.
+In this work, we introduce JuliaQCD, a new and flexible lattice QCD codebase developed in the Julia programming language.
 By leveraging Julia’s high-performance just-in-time compilation and ease of use, this project aims to strike a balance between rapid prototyping and computational efficiency.
-JuliaQCD offers a range of functionalities, including support for full-QCD simulations and various smearing techniques, while maintaining scalability across different computational environments from personal systems to high-performance computing clusters.
+JuliaQCD offers a range of functionalities, including support for full QCD simulations and various smearing techniques, while maintaining scalability across different computational environments from personal systems to high-performance computing clusters.

 Our approach is motivated by the need to reduce the time required for both algorithm implementation and execution, allowing researchers to experiment with and refine techniques without sacrificing performance.
 The portability and ease of setup provided by JuliaQCD make it an ideal tool for researchers working at the intersection of lattice QCD and machine learning, where quick adaptation to new algorithms and methodologies is critical.